dhutapratama/docs/migrations.md

 <a name="index-lengths-mysql-mariadb"></a>
 #### Index Lengths & MySQL / MariaDB

-By default, Laravel uses the `utf8mb4` character set.
+By default, Lets uses the `utf8mb4` character set.
 If you are running a version of MySQL older than the 5.7.7 release or MariaDB older than the 10.2.2 release, you may need to manually configure the default string length generated by migrations in order for MySQL to create indexes for them.
 You may configure the default string length by calling the `Schema::defaultStringLength` method within the `boot` method of your `App\Providers\AppServiceProvider` class:

     use Illuminate\Support\Facades\Schema;